fluffy-hamster/probabilityCalibrationTraining/README.md

 # How to use

 * To run, first you will need to setup the local database.
-Please see the readme in 'backend' directory.
+This can be done by running the backend/database/createDatabase.py script
 * Once the database is setup, you can run the frontend/MainConsole.py from the command line.

 # Future/work in progress